selcukcosan/f5-bigip_backup/README.md

 - `get_config` variable shows whether to retrieve the running configuration of the F5 device.
 If the value is "true", the script will copy the running configuration into "output" folder.
 - `get_qkview` variable shows whether to retrieve the QKview support file from the device.
 If the value is "true", the script will copy the QKview file into "output" folder.
 - `get_scf` variable shows whether to create SCF files into /var/local/scf/ folder.
 The script does not copy these files, you need to do manual copy from F5 to local
+- `get_facts` variable shows whether to retrieve F5 BIG-IP Facts information from the device.

 ## Task Explanations in f5-bigip_backup.yaml
 - name: 01- Create a new UCS and Download >> bigip_ucs_fetch module creates UCS file on the remote F5 BIG-Ip Device and copy the ucs file into dest: "./output/{{ backup_file_name }}.ucs"